brainix/pottery/README.md

 >>>
 ```

-Here, `num_values` represents the number of elements that you expect to insert
+Here, `num_elements` represents the number of elements that you expect to
-into your `BloomFilter`, and `false_positives` represents your acceptable false
+insert into your `BloomFilter`, and `false_positives` represents your
-positive probability.
-Using these two parameters, `BloomFilter` automatically
+acceptable false positive probability.
+Using these two parameters,
-computes its own storage size and number of times to run its hash functions on
+`BloomFilter` automatically computes its own storage size and number of times
-element insertion/lookup such that it can guarantee a false positive rate at or
+to run its hash functions on element insertion/lookup such that it can
-below what you can tolerate, given that you&rsquo;re going to insert your
+guarantee a false positive rate at or below what you can tolerate, given that
-specified number of elements.
+you&rsquo;re going to insert your specified number of elements.

 Insert an element into the `BloomFilter`: